Teriyaki Chicken Skewers with Peanut Sauce are the perfect easy dinner and also a fun appetizer!

 This marinade is so simple to make you will never want to buy store-bought marinade again!
 Keep in mind this is meant to be a marinade, not a super thick sauce, so it’s best for longer marinades of chicken, pork, or tofu.

-- If not using immediately store in a sealed glass jar in the refrigerator for up to one month.
-Shake well before using
+- If not using marinade immediately store it in a sealed glass jar in the refrigerator for up to one month.
+Shake well before using again.

 Preparing the marinated chicken (step two)